monooso/apposite/README.md

 </p>

 ## About Apposite
 Apposite makes it easy to conditionally apply Laravel validation rules, even when you don't have access to [the validator instance](https://laravel.com/docs/6.x/validation#conditionally-adding-rules).
-For example, you may wish to validate the `email` field only if the `contact_method` field is "email".

 ## Requirements and installation
 Apposite requires PHP 7.2, and has been tested against Laravel 6.
 It _should_ work just fine with any recent version from the 5.x branch, but it hasn't been tested in that environment.